BES-QSIG/docs/introduction_to_markdown.md

 ![cat][cat]

-_Miaow miaow_.

 ## Code blocks

-This probably the most important element for coding manuals and tutorials.
+This is probably what gives Markdown the edge.
-Markdown makes these very easy to insert with language-specific syntax colouring.

 To insert code inline use \`.
 I use this to highlight `folders/`, `variables`, `functions` etc. if I refer to them in-text.
 To insert blocks of text, indent the paragraph as I have been doing above for Markdown examples, e.g.

     Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim